 There are a number of casual, kid-friendly Pacific Beach restaurants including Five Guys.
 I’d forgotten how big their regular burgers are!
 The fact that they’re made-to-order is good for kids who only want certain toppings.
-Located only few blocks from the beach, this is a good to-go option for lunch on the sand.
+Located only a few blocks from the beach, this is a good to-go option for lunch on the sand.

 Post-burger, I poured myself a refill of Gold Peak Brewed Tea, and headed off to tackle the rest of the day.
 I will say that iced tea is so refreshing when out in San Diego sunshine for long periods of time.
 This tea tastes home-brewed so it’s like bringing the comforts of home out on the road with you.

 It dawned on me the other day that Pacific Beach does dessert well.
-In addition to soft serve ice cream from Mr. Frosty (pictured above), open since 1949, one could inhale donut ice cream sandwiches, cupcakes, boba, a flight of ice cream cones, cookies and even sweet fresh pressed juices.
+In addition to soft-serve ice cream from Mr. Frosty (pictured above), open since 1949, one could inhale donut ice cream sandwiches, cupcakes, boba, a flight of ice cream cones, cookies and even sweet fresh-pressed juices.
 Since they’re all in close proximity to one another, multiple desserts is totally doable.

 Lounge on San Diego’s Best Beaches